BongoHive/weather-app/README.md

 Create a simple weather app in react-native, the interface should be intuitive and easy to use.

+## To-do

+Fork this repo and work on your own fork it once you are done create a pull request, with your name as a branch name

 ### Features

 - It should display the weather of the current location.